hphelion/documentation/moonshot/prepare.supportmatrix.md

 </tr>
 </table>

-**Note:** You must have an IPMI driver version 2.0 or above and an external internet connection if you are using a public or hybrid cloud.
+**Note:** You must have an IPMI driver version 2.0 or above and an external Internet connection if you are using a public or hybrid cloud.

 ## Operating systems supported {#ossupp}
 <table style="text-align: left; vertical-align: top; min-width: 400px;">